money-on-chain/sc-moc-decentralized-exchange/integration-to-TEX.md

 ### Price
-The price is always expresed in how much minimum units of **base token** is being paid/charged for a minimum unit of the **secondary token**.
+The price is always expressed in how much minimum units of **base token** is being paid/charged for a minimum unit of the **secondary token**.

 The price may not be the actual price in which the order matches but it is rather a limit.
 - In case of **Buy LO** the price is an upper limit of how much the user will be paying.